 A good stretching routine can prepare you for your golf game and help reduce risk of injury.
 Your golf warm up should mimic the movement you will be performing in your golf swing, with the goal to improve the muscle’s ability to stretch and contract, and increase mobility through the joints.

-The four areas to focus on to prepare your muscles for golf are the spine, glutes, hips and hamstrings.
+The four areas to focus on tare the spine, glutes, hips and hamstrings.

 - Spine.
 Your spine requires the mobility necessary to move safely and efficiently through your golf swing.
 Preparing the spine for a twisting motion in the upper and lower back will help reduce the risk of injury during rotation (generating force in the swing) and anti-rotation (slowing down the club after follow though).